dfds/ce-toolbox/ad-cloud-user-sanitycheck/README.md

-# AD Cloud USer Sanity-check
+# AD Cloud User Sanity-check

 Check for common issues for user accounts that are meant to be used in AWS, Azure DevOps etc.